This article walks you through (1) how to set up your first Lucidpress document and (2) the basic components of the Lucidpress editor.

-For practice, try the Interactive Tutorial.
+For practice, open up a Lucidpress document by trying the Interactive Tutorial.

-Our template gallery includes everything from business cards and magazines, to banner and social media ads.
+If you choose a template, our template gallery includes everything from business cards and magazines, to banner and social media ads.

 Your next step to getting started is familiarizing yourself with all the components of the Lucidpress editor so you know exactly where to find all the handy tools at your disposal.
 Read on to learn more, or take a look at this Interactive Tutorial.

 Located at the very top of the editor, the Menu bar shouldn’t look too unfamiliar.
 The buttons here provide access to the most common actions and objects you’ll need to complete your Lucidpress documents.

 Many options that are performed through the Menu bar can be duplicated on your canvas with keyboard shortcuts, known as hotkeys.
 These shortcuts are indicated within each drop-down menu.

 The Menu bar also includes a green folder icon.
 This button takes you back to your documents.
 You can rename your document by clicking on the document title next to the green folder.

 To the far left of the canvas is what we call the content bar.
 Here you will see a number of icons that indicate the various objects (text, shapes, images, tables, and more) that you can add to your document.

 You’ll also find page thumbnails on the left side of the screen, to the right of the content bar.
 If you don’t see the thumbnails, simply click on the gray arrow bar to expand the panel out.